kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 If you desire more detailed workflow, can visit https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html website.

-If you have any questions about this pipeline, you feel free to contact me via kaan.okay@msfr.ibg.edu.tr e-mail address.
+If you have any questions about this pipeline, you feel free to contact me via kao25@hi.is e-mail address.

 Thanks for your interest!